-A recent study from Tufts University found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (i.e. white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
+A recent study from Tufts University found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (e.g., white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
 So what exactly defines a serving of whole grains?
-Try a slice of whole-wheat bread or a half-cup of oatmeal instead of white rice or white bread.
+Try a slice of whole wheat bread or a half-cup of oatmeal instead of white rice or white bread.
 The study doesn’t prove the link, but it certainly shows an association, so keep it in mind next time you’re deciding between brown or white rice.

-Next time your great aunt tries to give you a gift card for your birthday, make sure to request one from Yogurtland.
+Next time your great-aunt tries to give you a gift card for your birthday, make sure to request one from Yogurtland.
 According to a 2010 study by researchers at the University of Alabama at Birmingham, women who consumed half a cup of soft-serve frozen yogurt per day lost an inch of visceral fat.
 Why?
 Researchers say it’s possible that the more calcium a woman consumes, the less visceral fat she gains.
-If you’re swearing off dairy (research about its effect on your health and skin is divided), you can try other sources of calcium, like dark leafy greens (i.e. spinach and kale), tofu, and sardines.
+If you’re swearing off dairy (research about its effect on your health and skin is divided), you can try other sources of calcium, like dark leafy greens (e.g., spinach and kale), tofu, and sardines.

 If you’re going to choose one diet to follow for the rest of your life, science says it should probably be the Mediterranean diet.
 Not only will it make you happier (yes, really), but it’s also been proven by multiple studies to help participants lose more weight.
-One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month (you can read more about these studies here).
+One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than in the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month (You can read more about these studies here).

 Blueberries are known for their ability to improve your skin, and now they may be able to help your waistline as well.
 According to a study from the University of Michigan, researchers found that rats who consumed a blueberry-enriched powder had less abdominal fat, lower triglycerides, lower cholesterol, and improved fasting glucose and insulin sensitivity after 90 days.
-Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants that are proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.
+Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.

 Apple cider vinegar has a multitude of health and beauty benefits (it’s also great for your skin and hair when applied topically), not least of which includes its ability to slim your waistline.
 In a study of 175 overweight Japanese men and women, those who consumed a drink containing either one or two tablespoons of apple cider vinegar daily for 12 weeks had significantly lower body weight, BMI, visceral fat, and waist circumference than the control group that didn’t consume any vinegar.
 How’s that for a miracle drink?